mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/major-version-upgrade/understand-standard-config/index.md

           enabled: false
   version: v1.8.3
 ```
+Note that the Kommander Addon must be disabled to support the migration of Konvoy.

 Every environment is a "custom" environment to some degree.
 The most common customizations to the standard configuration include: